whyhow1105/order-processing-system-test/README.md

 	- Application start will launch the batch

 ## JUnit Test
-There is few junit test under folder src/test/java with package com.test.orderprocessingsystem.service
+There is few junit test under folder src/test/java with package com.test.orderprocessingsystem.service.
+Test runner as JUnit 4.
 - BatchServiceTest
 	- to test the status changes
 - OrderServiceTest